durotimitech/tammy-finance/notes.md

 ## 6. Daily Caching System

-- Create a new Supabase table called `portfolio_cache` with columns:
-  - id (UUID, primary key)
-  - user_id (UUID, references auth.users)
-  - trading212_data (JSONB)
-  - total_value (DECIMAL)
-  - last_fetched (TIMESTAMPTZ)
-  - created_at (TIMESTAMPTZ)
 - When user visits dashboard page:
   - Check if Trading 212 data was fetched today for this user
-  - If not fetched today, make API call to Trading 212, decrypt the stored API key, fetch portfolio data, and save to cache
+  - If not fetched today, make API call to Trading 212, decrypt the stored API key, fetch portfolio data, and save to db
-  - If already fetched today, use cached data
+  - If already fetched today, use current data
   - Display the total portfolio value in the assets list

 ## 7. API Endpoints Needed

-- `POST /api/credentials/store` - Encrypt and store Trading 212 API key
+- `POST /api/credentials` - Encrypt and store Trading 212 API key
-- `GET /api/credentials/decrypt` - Decrypt stored API key for API calls
+- `GET /api/credentials` - Decrypt stored API key for API calls
-- `GET /api/trading212/portfolio` - Fetch and cache portfolio data
 - `GET /api/assets` - Enhanced to include Trading 212 portfolio value

 ## Technical Requirements